 This leaves your barrel pointed up at a more extreme angle and it leaves less room for adjustments when you want to hit longer distances.
 This causes your bullet to actually rise a fair amount when you aim at targets – often, your rounds can impact so high that they miss your target or paper completely, and now you have no way to adjust because you can’t witness your impact.

-The Army zeroes at 25 yards for a few reasons, But mostly, they do it because it’s easy and convenient.
-It does no good for accuracy.
-When you zero your AR 15, you should zero at 100 yards.
-This reduces that angular difference between your barrel and sights, making shot placement more consistent across all distances.
+The Army zeroes at 25 yards for a few reasons.
+Mostly, they do it because it’s easy and convenient.
+Whenever soldiers set up their rifles, they're doing it in groups of 50 to 200 at a time.
+Moving that many guys and gals through a firing range isn't easy, so using a range short enough to walk across in a second or two is necessary.
+But this does no good for accuracy.
+When you zero your AR-15, you should zero at 100 yards.
+This reduces the angular difference between your barrel and sights, making shot placement more consistent across all distances.

 How to Zero at 100 Yards